ewolff/microservices-recipes/manuscript/03-asynchrone-microservices.md

 #### Split of the Example into Microservices

 The system consists of a microservice `order`, which accepts orders via the web interface.
-The order microservice then sends the order data as a record via Kafka to the `shipping` microservice and the `invoicing` microservice.
+The `order` microservice then sends the order data as a record via Kafka to the `shipping` microservice and the `invoicing` microservice.
 The order is transferred as JSON.
 Because of JSON's flexibility, the invoicing microservice and the shipping microservice can read just the data that is relevant for the respective microservice from the JSON data structure.

-All shipping microservice instances and all invoicing microservice instances are each organized in a consumer group.
+All the shipping microservice instances and all the invoicing microservice instances are each organized in a consumer group.
 This means that the records for the orders are load balanced over all consumers, but each record is sent to just one consumer.
 This ensures that only one